 Should You Buy a Shower Gift and a Wedding Gift?

 Yes, you should definitely buy a wedding gift for the couple, even if you’ve already given a shower gift.
 If you’re involved in multiple events, each event will require a gift.
 However, you can split up your budget accordingly to meet the standards for each event.
 When choosing gifts, remember to always spend more on the wedding gift than the shower gift.
-Try giving the bride custom wine glasses at her bridal shower and saving the bigger gift for the big day.
+Try giving the bride stemless wine glasses at her bridal shower and saving the bigger gift for the big day.

 Should You Still Bring a Wedding Gift If You’re Attending Multiple Events?